Although the Crave is Behringer’s least expensive all-in-one synth module, it has a personality all its own.

 The arpeggiator has eight available patterns and not just simple up and down.
 A rotary knob determines tempo or note gate length, or in another mode, the replayed sequence’s swing factor.
 The Crave synchronizes readily to other time-based elements in your modular system or DAW.
 You can also control LFO rate with an external voltage.

 The Crave doesn’t lift out of its chassis to fit into a Eurorack case as several other Behringer designs do.
 Five-pin DIN MIDI In and Out/Thru jacks are on the top panel alongside the control-voltage patch bay.
-The rear panel has only a USB type-B port, a connection for the small external power supply, and DIP switches to select MIDI channels 1, 2, 3, or 4.
+The rear panel has only a USB type-B port, a connection for the small external power supply, and DIP switches to select the MIDI channel.

 Every parameter is controllable via 18 CV inputs.
 Oscillator pitch has two inputs, one scaled for 1V/octave playing and one for vibrato modulation.
 A third input appears at the mixable Mod Destination control, and you can mix in an external audio input.
 The filter has cutoff and resonance control inputs.
 The onboard voltage mixer has its own pair of inputs, so you could have both a sine and a square wave generated externally controlling the resonating filter, for example.